Zibahkhana: Plot

 Late at night, a lone driver nearly strikes a mysterious figure in the darkness.
 Following a car crash, the driver is attacked and killed by the figure.

 Five friends skip school in Islamabad to attend a rock concert.
-The group comprises head-strong driver Vicki, struggling student Simon, wild child Roxi, horror enthusiast OJ, and timid Ash.
+The group comprises headstrong driver Vicki, struggling student Simon, wild child Roxi, horror enthusiast OJ, and timid Ash.

-As they enter the countryside, it becomes evident that the Pakistani rural area faces significant water supply issues, with ongoing protests addressing the problem.
+As they enter the countryside, it becomes evident that rural Pakistan faces significant water supply issues, with ongoing protests highlighting the problem.

 The friends stop at a chai house to buy hashish and receive a stark warning about the surrounding countryside.
-A local sage declares it "Hell's Ground," warning that the devil will find them.
-Dismissing the warnings, the teens continue their journey.
+A local sage declares it "Hell's Ground", warning them that the devil will find them.
+Dismissing the warnings, the teenagers continue their journey.
 OJ becomes ill after consuming a space cake, forcing the group to pull over.
 While vomiting in a stream, OJ is attacked by an unseen entity.

-The teens are subsequently attacked by zombies, with one small zombie entering their van.
+The teenagers are subsequently attacked by zombies, with one small zombie entering their van.
 They manage to escape.
 Seeking help, they encounter a holy man who offers to guide them to safety.
-When the holy man requests water from the van—which they lack—he pulls out a severed head.
-The terrified teens force him from the truck and run him over, presumably killing him.
+When the holy man requests water from the van—which they do not have—he produces a severed head.
+The terrified teenagers force him from the truck and run him over, presumably killing him.

-The van runs out of fuel, stranding the teens in the jungle.
+The van runs out of fuel, stranding the teenagers in the jungle.
 Feeling responsible for endangering his friends, Vicki goes to find help.
-Upon discovering a cabin, he is attacked and killed by a burka-wearing maniac.
-Roxi, spooked by the severed head, flees into the jungle and finds Vicki's corpse being mutilated by the maniac.
+Upon discovering a cabin, he is attacked and killed by a burqa-wearing maniac.
+Roxi, disturbed by the severed head, flees into the jungle and finds Vicki's corpse being mutilated by the maniac.
 Pursued by the killer, she seeks refuge in a cabin.

 A kind elderly woman takes her in, mourning her son's marriage and the new motorway that has isolated her village.
 Noticing Roxi's injury, she leaves to find her son, a local healer.

-Meanwhile, Simon and Ash realize OJ is missing.
-Discovering Vicki's keys and flashlight at the cabin where he was killed, they are chased by the maniac.
+Meanwhile, Simon and Ash realise OJ is missing.
+Discovering Vicki's keys and torch at the cabin where he was killed, they are chased by the maniac.
 Simon is killed, while Ash escapes to the van.

-In the lady's cabin, Roxi uncovers evidence that the maniac is the old woman's daughter.
+In the old woman's cabin, Roxi uncovers evidence that the maniac is the woman's daughter.
 After finding her son's skeleton, she flees the house.
-In the jungle, the old lady finds her other son, the holy man, dying.
-Swearing revenge, she instructs her daughter to kill the remaining teens.
+In the jungle, the old woman finds her other son, the holy man, dying.
+Swearing revenge, she instructs her daughter to kill the remaining teenagers.
 The maniac subsequently breaks Roxi's neck.

-Ash is pursued through the woods but ultimately defeats the maniac by creating a weapon from barbed wire and a stick, beating her to death with a rock.
+Ash is pursued through the woods but ultimately defeats the maniac by fashioning a weapon from barbed wire and a stick, before beating her to death with a rock.
 Using the maniac's mace, she ensures her death by staking her through the heart.

-As dawn breaks, Ash finds OJ—who turns to attack her, now transformed into a zombie.
+As dawn breaks, Ash finds OJ, who turns to attack her, having transformed into a zombie.